 Senior home health care generally means to provide a wide range of health related services in the homes of seniors which may include: skilled nursing care, physical therapy, primary health care, occupational therapy, speech therapy, home health aides, etc.

 BrightStar Care offers a full range of care, from general peer-level companionship to highly skilled nursing care.
 RNs (Registered Nurses) LPNs (Licensed Practical Nurses), who are qualified to administer medications and perform advanced medical procedures provide around-the-clock geriatric care for the elderly in the home along with wound care, hospice assistance, palliative care and more.
 Many senior home care providers are equipped to provide such services.
-Senior home health services include:
+Senior care services for home health include:

 Seniors coping with a medical condition like any of the ones listed below may even need skilled care, which can also be provided at home.